NIGERIAN COMMUNICATIONS COMMISSION

 MONITORING AND PUBLISHING

 The Secretariat periodically monitors customer’s perceptions of its services by conducting stakeholder’s consultation forums.
-Feedbacks via the USPF website are evaluated and all observed lapses treated immediately.
+Feedbacks via the USPF website are evaluated and areas of improvement are addressed immediately.

 DETAILS OF STAKEHOLDERS